martinber/noaa-apt/docs/development.md

     - Look for defaults for yaw and scales.

+    - See what to do with res folder

     - Remove red line or make it optional

     - Look for state lines